Career & Business Coaching Blog for Creatives & Entrepreneurs.

 The key with portfolio careers is to find a way to make all of your different interests fit into one coherent career and ensure that what you need to be happy - variety, purpose, challenges, and fun - are present.
 Building the foundation of a portfolio career can take some time, but if you have the dedication and drive, it's a gratifying experience and something you can achieve!

 I know because helping generalists find their dream job or create their dream careers is what I do.
 If you'd like to explore this, don't hesitate to get in touch!
-Plus, you can find many remote job opportunities for perfect creative generalist jobs like software, back-end, and junior front-end developers on platforms like Jooble.
+And don’t forget to download my FREE PORTFOLIO CAREER STARTER KIT.

 Feel overwhelmed by your many talents and interests?